 All My Friends Are Here, 2010

 Two songs from a tribute album for Arif Mardin, a project started before his death in 2006.
-Barry sings a little backing vocal for Bette Midler’s song.
-For the big multi-artist number ‘All My Friends Are Here’ Barry and Robin both recorded vocal tracks, separately, but they are barely audible in the mix.
+The Bette Midler title song has backing vocals by Barry and the duo Polygraph Lounge.
+For the big multi-artist number ‘All My Friends Are Here’ Barry and Robin both recorded vocal tracks, separately, but not only are they lost in the mix, neither is even in the credits that list 17 other singers on the song.

 Arif Mardin : All My Friends Are Here